-By comparison to the previously proposed interchange, shown at the public hearing in October 2016, the revised diverging diamond interchange reduces the number of buildingfrom 11 to 0 and the number of impacted parcels of property from 41 to 11.
+By comparison with the previously proposed interchange, shown at the public hearing in October 2016, the revised diverging diamond interchange reduces the number of buildings from 11 to 0 and the number of impacted parcels of property from 41 to 11.
 It also has fewer impacts to streams, wetlands, and natural communities and has a reduced cost.

 U.S. 64 Interchange